Minimizing Excess Skin after Bariatric Surgery

 While excess skin may not be avoidable, there’s quite a bit we can do to minimize its occurrence or manage it effectively.

 - First, is to follow your postoperative diet and lifestyle plan very carefully.
 Not only does that mean restricting your calories appropriately, but also not overdoing it.
 It may be tempting, especially in the early postoperative period, to try to lose extra weight above the 1 to 2 pounds per week that we recommend.
 If this happens naturally following the postoperative lifestyle, that’s great.
 But pushing harder to lose more weight is not a good idea.
 Not to mention you will increase the risk of developing excess skin

 - There are several over-the-counter and prescription creams that can help with aesthetics after your procedure.
-Some products, such as body butters, are great for moisturizing the skin, while other products claim to reduce visible stretch marks.
+Some products, such as body butter, are great for moisturizing the skin, while other products claim to reduce visible stretch marks.
 No matter what you use, it is important to speak to your surgeon to make sure that a) it is OK for you after surgery and b) that is not a waste of money.

 - Build muscle!
-Building muscle not only helps you maintain the great weight-loss results, but it also helps fill out some of the skin that may be sagging.
-You don’t have to become a bodybuilder, but regular strength training exercise can do wonders for the shape of your body, as well as the appearance of your excess skin.
+Building muscle not only helps you maintain great weight-loss results, but it also helps fill out some of the skin that may be sagging.
+You don’t have to become a bodybuilder, but regular strength training exercises can do wonders for the shape of your body, as well as the appearance of your excess skin.

 Ultimately, whether you decide to keep your excess skin as a trophy, or have it removed never to be seen again, there are options for you.
-Most importantly, we want you to be safe and healthy, and we ask that you speak to Dr. Tsuda or Dr. Ryan when deciding what to do with your excess skin.
+Most importantly, we want you to be safe and healthy, and we ask that you speak to Dr. Tsuda when deciding what to do with your excess skin.